Ordfin/Documentation/pages/contributing/contributing-indicators.md

 ##### How to use and interpret the indicator on the charts

 **1. Provide a brief explanation** of what the indicator is about.

-Do not copy and paste content from another source as that may violate copyrights laws.
+{% include warning.html content='Do not copy and paste content from another source as that may violate copyrights laws and discredit the project.
 You may either explain it in your own words, or point to a public, reputable source on the Internet, or your blog or website, if you have one.
-The exception to this rule is copying and pasting a single sentence defining the concept and giving proper credit to the source.
+The exception to this rule is copying and pasting a single sentence defining the concept and giving proper credit to the source.' %}

 **2. You do not need to describe trading ideas** based on the indicator, but feel free to do so if you wish.